kirrysky/si_699_user_retention/README.md

 **Week 10: Iteration 3**

-In this week, we read more paper and gain more ideas to improve our current clasification model.
+We read more paper and gain more ideas to improve our current clasification model.

 - Related Paper Reading:
   - 《A review of feature selection techniques in bioinformatics》